Compare Car Insurance For Young Drivers*

 Keep in mind that age isn’t the only factor that affects price, though.
 Insurers also look at the kind of car you drive and how many claims you’ve made in the past.
 If you’re a safe driver, this will usually reflect in a lower premium too.

-All drivers need to be covered by Compulsory Third Party (CTP) or Greenslip insurance.
+All drivers need to be covered by compulsory third party (CTP) or Greenslip insurance.
 However, whether you need your own policy depends on a few factors.

-For one, you might be covered by your supervising driver; but in many cases you’ll need to be listed on their policy, or their policy will need to include cover for learner drivers.5 This will usually depend on the terms and conditions of the specific policy, too.
+For one, you might be covered by your supervising driver; but in many cases you’ll need to be listed on their policy, or their policy will need to include cover for learner drivers.
+This will usually depend on the terms and conditions of the specific policy, too.

 Basically, you’ll need to check with your supervising driver if they have a policy that covers you.
 If they can’t, then you might need to take out a policy of your own.